Notes for contributors – Collegium Medievale (from 2023)

 Consideration will be given only to original manuscripts which have not previously been published and which are not already being assessed for publication elsewhere.
 Collegium Medievale retains copyright, but will accommodate any reasonable request from authors for reproduction of their articles.
 The articles will, according to the policy of the Norwegian Research Policy, be published as open access.

-The journal employs a referee system and requests that initially only an electronic version of the article be submitted by e-mail or on disk to the editorial board for evaluation.
-The manuscript is expected to be free of typographical error, and it should usually not exceed 40 pages (each page contains 2780 character incl. space).
-The editorial board or the external referees may suggest revisions, and articles may be accepted conditionally.
-After an article has been accepted, the normal procedure is for the revised article to be submitted electronically, together with a print-out or pdf.
-Authors who do not have access to a computer may submit their articles in typescript.
-Authors will normally receive only one proof.
-Articles may be submitted in Microsoft Word for Macintosh or PC.
+The journal employs a referee system and requests that initially an electronic version of the article be submitted by e-mail to the editorial board for evaluation.
+Articles should be submitted in Microsoft Word for Macintosh or PC.

+The manuscript is expected to be free of typographical error, and it should normally not usually exceed 40 printed pages in the journal (ca. 2700 characters incl. space per page).
+The editorial board may suggest revisions, and articles may be accepted conditionally.
+After an article has been accepted, the normal procedure is for the revised article to be submitted.
+Authors will normally receive only one proof before copy-editing.

 The title of the article should be as short and informative as possible.
 Paragraphs are to be indicated by a hard line-shift (or by one tabulator-space).
 Longer citations should be marked off by a blank line before and after, but the individual lines should not be indented in the computer file.
 Ellipses in quotations should be indicated by three spaced dots (i.e., . . . ); other authorial intrusions should be placed in square brackets: [ ].
 Section headings are to be written on a separate line but not indented; the author should indicate the various subhead levels by, for example, capitals, roman or underlining.
 The following three types of heading will, where applicable, be used when printing the periodical, depending on the subhead level: